This November our Soho Rising festival hosts a bunch of the brightest new Soho Theatre Labs voices, over a fortnight.

 2019 sees Soho Theatre’s flagship commissioning programme Soho Six newly reimagined to focus exclusively on emerging talent and, in an exciting first for the programme, collaborate with six new writing companies on a year-long co-commission with each artist, culminating in a new play.

 Iman Qureshi (co-commissioned for Soho Six with Damsel Productions) is an award-winning writer for stage, screen and radio.
-In 2018 she won the Papatango New Writing Prize with her play The Funeral Director which premiered at the Southwark Playhouse in October/November and will be followed up with a regional tour with English Touring Theatre and Papatango in March 2019.
+In 2018 she won the Papatango New Writing Prize with her play The Funeral Director.
+Premiering at the Southwark Playhouse in October/November, it went on a regional tour with English Touring Theatre and Papatango in March 2019.
 She has been commissioned by the BBC, Tamasha Theatre, Kali Theatre, Purple Moon Drama, Bush Theatre, ETT, and The Bunker, and was shortlisted for Soho Theatre’s Tony Crazy Award 2017.
 Iman is currently working on a full-length play commissioned by Papatango, and a script for television supported by the BBC.

 Beth Smith (co-commissioned for Soho Six with Synergy Theatre Project) is an emerging playwright and a current sex worker.
 After completing writing courses with Synergy and Clean Break she found her way back into theatre and is thrilled to be working on her first commissioned play for Soho Theatre.